raonehere/sidecar-autoconnect/README.md

 ## What it does
 - Installs a tiny toggle script that connects to the first reachable iPad
-- Sets up a global hotkey with Hammerspoon, default is Ctrl Option Command M
+- Sets up a global hotkey with Hammerspoon
 - Tries wired first, then falls back to wireless
 - No LaunchAgents, nothing runs at login